-The disclosure obligations also remind California home sellers that they have a legal responsibility to be open about a property's condition, and can be sued for hiding problems or defects.
+The disclosure obligations also remind California home sellers that they have a legal responsibility to be open about a property's condition and can be sued for hiding problems or defects.

-There are a few exceptions, such as properties that are transferred by court order or from one co-owner to another.
+There are a few exceptions, such as for multi-unit buildings and properties that are transferred by court order or from one co-owner to another.
 But if you are offering your home to the public for sale, you can pretty much count on this requirement applying to you.

-Other sellers will make a copy of the disclosures available within a day or two of an open house, or wait for buyers to put in an offer before providing the disclosures, with the option for the buyer to back out or renegotiate if the disclosures bring to light anything unexpected.
+Other sellers will make a copy of the disclosures available within a day or two of an open house, or wait for buyers to put in an offer before providing the disclosures, with the option for the buyer to back out or renegotiate if the disclosures bring anything unexpected to light.

-If you do not give the required disclosures to the buyer by the time the two of you have signed the purchase agreement, then the buyer has the option to terminate the deal.
-(After you deliver the disclosure form, the buyer's deadline for cancelling is three days after delivery in person or five days after delivery by mail.)
-Providing these disclosures to serious potential buyers as soon as possible decreases the likelihood of a buyer cancelling the offer later due to information found in the disclosures.
+If you do not give the required disclosures to the prospective buyer by the time the two of you have signed the purchase agreement, then the buyer has the option to terminate the deal.
+(After you deliver the disclosure form, the buyer's deadline for cancelling is three days after delivery in person or five days after delivery by mail or by electronic means.)

 The TDS form covers a broad range of topics, from structural information about your home such as a leaky roof to whether any deaths occurred on the property in the last three years.
 You will need to include information about all appliances in the home, including which are included in the sale as well as whether they are operational.
 You will also need to disclose any room additions, damage, or neighborhood noise problems.